 Select the Network in the NIC section.

 If you select VMware, select the Network in the NIC section.
-See IP Allocation Mode for additional context on NIC configuration.
+See IP address allocation for additional context on NIC configuration.

 If you select Cisco ACI, select the type in the End Point Group (EPG) Type field.